datashield/datashield-infrastructure/README.md

 This Vagrantfile will create a datashield db server machine using the datashield_db_server puppet environment built on top of a Ubuntu vagrant box.
 By default the VM has 1GB of RAM and the private IP address of the machine is 192.168.2.20.

+##### datashield_remote_db_centos

+This Vagrant configuration file is for a configuring two Centos VMs.
+The first VM is a database server with the IP address 192.168.2.21 provisioned using the datashield_db_server environment.
+The second is a datashield server with the IP address 192.168.2.22 provisioned with the datashield_remotedb environment.

 ### Scripts